adobe/helix-pages/docs/setup-indexing.md

 This is currently a manual process, that someone from the Helix Project must invoke.
 Please contact some team member and tell them your project's GitHub owner and repository.

-## Index a page so it ends up in the Excel workbook
+## Index a page so it ends up in the Excel workbook or Geegle spreadsheet

-Publish a page and it will get indexed, i.e. its index representation will be stored in the AWS queue, where it is picked up and stored in the Excel workbook.
+Publish a page and it will get indexed, i.e. its index representation will be stored in the AWS queue, where it is picked up and stored in the Excel workbook or Google spreadsheet.